top of page

 Even not seeing jellyfish is important information, so let us know if the sea is clear!

 Have you been stung by a jellyfish?
-Let us know more about it.
+Let us know more about it by reporting your sting.

 About the Hong Kong Jellyfish Project

 The Hong Kong Jellyfish Project (HKJP) is a citizen science initiative seeking more information about jellyfish found in Hong Kong waters.
-Citizen science involves anyone with an interest in the natural world contributing their time and efforts to advance scientific knowledge.
+Citizen science involves anyone with an interest in the natural world contributing their time and efforts to advance scientific knowledge in collaboration with scientists.

 Why is this project being done?

-The Agriculture Fisheries and Conservation Department (AFCD) records six species of jellyfish as occurring in Hong Kong waters, however many people have seen even more species and shown them on social media or nature-based apps.
-The Hong Kong Jellyfish Project wants to hear about your jellyfish sightings - record sightings and submit them, with photos, on the HKJP website.
+The Agriculture Fisheries and Conservation Department (AFCD) records six species of jellyfish as occurring in Hong Kong waters, however many people have seen even more species and shown them on social media or nature-based apps like iNaturalist.
+The Hong Kong Jellyfish Project wants to hear about your jellyfish sightings - record sightings and submit them, with photos, here on the HKJP website through the Share a Sighting page

 Where is this project happening?